tenzir/tenzir/web/docs/setup/tune.md

         fp-rate: 0.1
 ```

-This configuration includes two rules (= two sketches) where the first rule
+This configuration includes two rules (= two catalog indexes) where the first
-includes a field extractor and the second a type extractor.
+rule includes a field extractor and the second a type extractor.
 The first rule
 applies to a single field, `suricata.http.http.url`, and has false-positive rate
 of 0.5%.
-The second rule creates one sketch for all fields of type `ip` that
+The second rule creates one sketch for all fields of type `ip` that has
-has a false-positive rate of 10%.
+a false-positive rate of 10%.

-### Configure partition indexes
+#### Disable partition indexes

 Every partition has an optional set of dense indexes to further accelerate
-specific query workloads.
-These indexes only reside in memory if the
+specific queries.
+These indexes only reside in memory if the corresponding
-corresponding partition is loaded.
+partition is loaded.

 By default, VAST creates indexes for all fields in a partition.
 You can disable
 the index creation for specific fields or types in the configuration section